-- 1 Select Vessel > VIRB®.

-- 2 Select an option:
+- 1 Select Vessel > VIRB®. - 2 Select an option:

-- To take a still photograph, select

-- To begin recording, select

-When recording, the remaining recording memory is shown.

-- To stop recording, select again. - If you have more than one VIRB action camera connected, use the arrows to select a different action camera to control. - To view stored videos or images, select - To pan and tilt the VIRB 360, drag your finger on the screen. - To return the VIRB 360 view to the home position, select h.
+- To begin recording, select When recording, the remaining recording memory is shown. - To stop recording, select again. - If you have more than one VIRB action camera connected, use the arrows to select a different action camera to control. - To view stored videos or images, select - To pan and tilt the VIRB 360, drag your finger on the - To return the VIRB 360 view to the home position, select .